FINANCIAL & ADMINISTRATIVE SERVICES

 Questions about closing a church building or abandoning a church property should be directed to your district superintendent’s office.

-Employers whose gross earnings are $314,000 or more are required to pay whichever minimum wage is higher.
-Employers who gross less than $314,000 shall pay their employees no less than the current federal minimum wage rate.
+Employers whose gross earnings are more than $319,000 are required to pay employees whichever minimum wage is higher.
+Employers whose gross earnings are less than $319,000 shall pay their employees no less than the Federal minimum wage.
+Employers are required to post the minimum wage and overtime information in a conspicuous place, such as an employee break room or office that can be accessed by employees.
+A free downloadable copy of the poster is available here.

 The East Ohio Conference Office: